Emilia Baeyertz: Biography

 Baeyertz was born as Emilia Louise Aronson on 29 March 1842 in Bangor, North Wales.
-Her family were wealthy Orthodox Jews, and she was brought up to strict Jewish ideals.
+Her family were Orthodox Jews, and she was brought up to strict Jewish ideals.
 She attended school for a while but, by the time she reached thirteen, her family removed her from formal education and she remained at home due to her ill health.
 Instead, she spent her time with her mother, who used to read Shakespeare to her, and would spend time in her family's library practising reading aloud.

 When she was old enough, she attended social events and soon met a young Jewish man.
 He asked her father for her hand in marriage, and the father agreed on the condition that the man take out life insurance.
 While Emilia was planning the wedding, her fiancé attended doctor's appointments as part of the insurance underwriting process.
 There he was diagnosed with tuberculosis and told that he did not have long to live.
 The wedding was cancelled, and Baeyertz suffered a breakdown and ill health as a result.

 In February 1864, her family sent her and her brother to Melbourne to live with her sister, with the intention of helping to improve Baeyertz's health.
 By the time the siblings arrived by ship in Melbourne, Baeyertz had already recovered and she quickly integrated herself into the Australian social life.
 She soon met Charles Baeyertz, a bank manager at the Richmond branch of National Bank of Australasia and a practising Anglican.
 The couple started a relationship, keeping it secret from both their families.

 Baeyertz agreed to marry Charles on the condition that he would never attempt to convert her to Christianity—indeed, that he would never mention his religion to her at all.
 The couple married in secret at Christ Church in Hawthorn, Victoria on 16 October 1865.
 Soon after, the Baeyertz family discovered the marriage and disowned her for marrying a non-Jewish man.
 They moved to Colac, Victoria where Charles found a new role as bank manager for the National Bank of Australasia, and they had two children, son Charles Nalder who went on to be a journalist and establish a New Zealand magazine, and daughter Marion.
 Baeyertz started attending church with her husband, and she decided to convert to Christianity for her children's sake towards the end of the 1860s, when Marion was baptised.
-She didn't believe in the Christian tenets, so she had a friend fill in her baptism application to ensure that the answers were correct.
+She did not believe in the Christian tenets, so she had a friend fill in her baptism application to ensure that the answers were correct.